cstner/cal_adapt_notebooks/README.md

 # cal_adapt_notebooks

 ## AWS SageMaker Studio Lab
 You can sign up for SageMaker Studio Lab and use it for free without an AWS account.
 You can run for 4 hours with GPU or 12 hours with CPU and then logout and log back in for another session.
 Your data and notebooks are persisted.
-After clicking the launch button below, choose "download whole repo" and then "build conda environment" when prompted.
-On the lefthand navigator bar, select the "Extensions" icon and “Enable Extension Manager” and enable it.
-Then enter: **@pyviz/jupyterlab_pyviz** into the search box and install this extension.
+After clicking the launch button below, choose "download whole repo" but DO NOT "build conda environment" when prompted (it will fail).
+Open a Terminal, and paste this command:

+conda create -n cal_adapt_notebooks --file https://raw.githubusercontent.com/pangeo-data/pangeo-docker-images/2021.12.02/pangeo-notebook/conda-linux-64.lock

+...which will build the conda environment from an exact image.
+Once it's complete, activate the conda environment with this command:

+conda activate cal_adapt_notebooks

 Now, open the "select_to_export.ipynb" notebook.
 Click-Enter to run each row and wait a moment to see the results of each line before proceeding to the next.
 The line marker should change to a number when it's successfully run that line, ie "[5]" means that it has run line 5.